 Listen To Local Advice Only

 Don’t worry about what’s happening elsewhere in the country, listen to your local advice.
-If you’re from a town Scotland and you see deaths rising in a town in England, of course you’ll be alarmed.
+If you’re from a town in Scotland and you see deaths rising in a town in England, of course, you’ll be alarmed.
 However, you are still in Scotland and will have different advice and restrictions.
 Read your local newspaper (this can also be done online) to see what restrictions are currently in place in your local area and follow those.

 Remember That Post-Lockdown Anxiety is Normal

 You’ve been cooped up in your home for several weeks, but so has everyone else.
 Feeling anxious about getting back to reality is expected and your neighbours, friends and family are probably feeling the same.
 We’re in unprecedented territory here and no one knows the best way to get back to our normal routine.
 So talk to your friends and family about how you’re feeling, share ideas and comfort each other.

 Monitor Your Inner Dialogue

 Are your thoughts contributing to your post-lockdown anxiety?
 Find a way to change your thought process to help you get through the day.
 It’s so easy to slip in to the negative through process that stops us from doing things, but there are ways to combat this.
 One of the best ways to do this is to consciously change your thought process.
 If you find yourself thinking in a negative way, start thinking positive.
 An example of this: if you find yourself thinking about what you did wrong in any scenario, change the thought process to be thinking about what you will do to change that in the future.

 Don’t just inform yourself of the lockdown restrictions, inform yourself of the best ways to protect yourself when venturing out.
 Research ways that may make you feel more comfortable getting back to reality and use them.
 This should help ease post-lockdown anxiety because you know you’re doing everything in your power to protect yourself and others around you.